Delhi water crisis: Atishi begins fast for more water from Haryana

 "Although there are governments of different parties in the two states but is this time for politics over water," he said, referring to the BJP that is in power in Haryana.

-Earlier, Atishi, accompanied by Sunita Kejriwal, A MP Saurabh Bharadwaj, Delhi minister Saurabh Bharadwaj and other leaders paid tributes to Mahatma Gandhi at Rajghat before heading to Bhogal.
+Earlier, Atishi, accompanied by Sunita Kejriwal, Singh, Bharadwaj and other leaders paid tributes to Mahatma Gandhi at Rajghat before heading to Bhogal.

+There is such intense heat in Delhi and the water requirements of the people have increased.
+In such times, the people need more water, but there is a shortage.
+All the water in Delhi comes from its neighbouring states, Atishi said as she began her indefinite fast.

+She said her appeal to the Haryana government and a letter to Prime Minister Narendra Modi for help did not yield any result and Delhi was not getting adequate water.

 In the morning, the minister said she would begin her indefinite hunger strike in Bhogal as, despite all efforts, the Haryana government was not releasing the full share of Delhi's water.